JohnFrazier/udacity-movie-project/README.md

 udacity-nano project 1
 ===================

-A tool to generate a static webpage containing movie info and trailer video links.
+A python script which generates and then opens a static webpage containing movie info and trailer video links.

-- to use: run python2 entertainment_center.py in a terminal or open it in your file manager.
+- To use: run python2 entertainment_center.py in a terminal or open it in your file manager.

-- prerequites: python2, webbrowser module
+- In bash/Linux the browser used can be overridden by setting BROWSER= before running.

+- Prerequisites for running: python2 and the webbrowser module.